Near Wall in Jackson County, South Dakota — The American Midwest (Upper Plains)

 Erected by Badlands National Park, National Park Service, U.S. Department of the Interior.

 Location.
-43° 46.336′ N, 102° 0.246′ W. Marker is near Wall, South Dakota, in Jackson County.
+43° 46.319′ N, 102° 0.228′ W. Marker is near Wall, South Dakota, in Jackson County.
 Marker is on State Highway 240.
-Touch for map.
 This marker is part of the Fossil Trail Exhibit.
 The Fossil Trail Exhibit is located 5 miles west of the Ben Reifel Visitor Center.
+Touch for map.
 Marker is in this post office area: Wall SD 57790, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Dying to Become a Fossil (here, next to this marker); It's a Dog's Life (within shouting distance of this Reading the Rocks (within shouting distance of this marker); Off to the Races (within shouting distance of this marker); See Ya Later, Alligator (within shouting distance of this marker); Titanic Discovery (within shouting distance of this marker); Under the Sea (within shouting distance of this marker); What a Find! (within shouting distance of this marker).
+See Ya Later, Alligator Titanic Discovery (a few steps from this marker); Under the Sea (a few steps from this marker); Fight for Survival (within shouting distance of this marker); Dying to Become a Fossil (within shouting distance of this marker); It's a Dog's Life (within shouting distance of this marker); Reading the Rocks (within shouting distance of this marker); What a Find! (within shouting distance of this marker).

 Related markers.
 Click here for a list of markers that are related to this marker.

-Categories. • Environment • Paleontology • Parks & Recreational Areas •
+Categories. • Animals • Environment • Parks & Recreational Areas •